Python on the HPC

 A very powerful, easy to use and object-oriented scripting language.

-Python is a very powerful, easy to use, object-oriented scripting language.
+Python is a very powerful, easy-to-use, object-oriented scripting language.
 The language has a numerous packages that are designed for a myriad of different purposes.

 Using Python on the HPC#